symfony/symfony-docs/components/serializer.rst

 Collecting Type Errors While Denormalizing
 ------------------------------------------

-When denormalizing a payload to an object with typed properties, you'll get an exception if the payload contains properties that don't have the same type as the object.
+When denormalizing a payload to an object with typed properties, you will get an exception if the payload contains properties that don't have the same type as the object.